Gateway Foundation Inc - Beacon House Community Funding

 Jeremy Klemanski, MBA – President & CEO

-"My life's mission is to build behavioral health systems that foster improved access to quality services."
-Klemanski brings over 27 years of frontline behavioral health experience, most recently serving as CEO of Helio Health in Syracuse, New York.
+"My life's mission is to build behavioural health systems that foster improved access to quality services."
+Klemanski brings more than 30 years of frontline behavioural health experience, most recently serving as CEO of Helio Health in Syracuse, New York before joining Gateway Foundation in January 2023.

 Dr. Roueen Rafeyan, MD – Chief Medical Officer

-Over 20 years of experience in psychiatric and substance use program leadership.
+Over 20 years of experience in psychiatric and substance use programme leadership.

 Ave Costa – Chief Development Officer

-Oversees the Beacon House grant program with over 30 years of fundraising expertise and partnership building.
+Oversees the Beacon House grant programme.
+Joined Gateway Foundation in January 2024 as Director of Development and was promoted to the inaugural Chief Development Officer role in July 2025, bringing over 30 years of fundraising expertise and partnership building.

 Dennis James – Chief Financial Officer